How to Make Gravlax

-- Wrap baking sheet in plastic wrap, then line with parchment.
+- Wrap a rimmed baking sheet in plastic wrap, then line it with parchment.
 Place fillets baking sheet, skin side down.
 Remove any bones.

 - Cover with plastic wrap, then top with another baking sheet.
 Place a heavy object on top of the second baking sheet (I used cast iron popover pans).